hazelgrove/phi/README.md

 * Create a new directory named `#-name`.
 * Create a new file named `#-name.md` in that directory.
 * Push your new branch to GitHub immediately so that there are not number choice clashes.
-* We may provide an outline for PHIs in the future, but for now consult with cyrus- or others in FP Lab.
+* Create a pull request for your branch.
+Mark it as a draft.
+We will use GitHub's PR features to provide feedback on the proposal as it develops.
+* Make sure you are in the #hazel-phis channel on the Hazel Slack.

 # Pronunciation
 PHI is pronounced however you'd like to pronounce the greek letter "phi" (like "pie" or "fee").